 Of course, the path shouldn't be too tight.
 Keep your walkways at least 36 inches wide, with the space in the cooking areas at least 42 inches wide if there's regularly one cook in the kitchen, or 48 inches wide for two cooks.

-Choosing a kitchen flooring material involves more than just aesthetics.
-The flooring not only needs to hold up under a significant amount of foot traffic for years to come, it also needs to be easy on your joints when you're standing over that risotto for a significant amount of time.
+Choosing kitchen flooring material involves more than just aesthetics.
+The flooring not only needs to hold up under a significant amount of foot traffic for years to come, but it also needs to be easy on your joints when you're standing over that risotto for a significant amount of time.
 Options include:

 - Tile: One of the most common kitchen floorings, tile doesn't absorb odors or bacteria, and it can hold up under heavy foot traffic.
 However, tile can also be uncomfortable to stand on because of how hard it is.

 - Hardwood: Hardwood floors, most commonly oak, can be beautiful if carefully maintained, but they can be damaged by pet claws and high heels and ruined by standing water.